 - Participants should look for ideas that are related in some way, move the post-its for the like ideas to be together.
 The process should be followed till all ideas have been grouped.

 - Resolve conflict of ideas falling in more than one group by placing another post-it with the same idea in both groups.

 - Participants now can discuss on the patterns identified and focus on the controversial ideas.
 A consensus can be reached by discussion, making the changes in grouping.

 - When ideas are grouped, select the heading to categorize each group.
 A meaning full but short heading represents the key thought of the group being assigned to.
 Now move groups under their respective headings to view the Affinity Diagram.

-At the end of session, team is ready with Affinity Diagram, the prioritized ideas are now ready for further management approvals and roll out.
+At the end of session, team is ready with Affinity Diagram, the categorized ideas are now ready for further shortlisting, if required.

 Affinity Diagram Example